Boast Busters: Plot

 As Twilight Sparkle and Spike venture outside for a stroll, their conversation is interrupted when Snips and Snails announce that a powerful new unicorn has arrived in Ponyville.
 The duo joins their friends at the town square to witness "The Great and Powerful Trixie" performing a magic show for the gathered crowd.
-Trixie boasts that she is the most magical unicorn in all of Equestria and claims she once saved the town of Hoofington from an ursa major (a gigantic, partially translucent magical bear) by banishing the creature to the Everfree Forest.
+Trixie boasts that she is the most magical unicorn in all of Equestria and claims that she once saved the town of Hoofington from an ursa major (a gigantic, partially translucent magical bear) by banishing the creature to the Everfree Forest.

 Fed up with Trixie's arrogance, Applejack, Rainbow Dash, and Rarity each demonstrate their own talents to challenge the newcomer's claims.
 Applejack performs an impressive rope trick, Rainbow Dash shows off her aerial acrobatics, and Rarity creates an elegant costume from stage curtains.
 However, Trixie responds to each display by using her magic to humiliate the three in front of the entire crowd.
 When Spike urges Twilight to demonstrate her superior magical abilities, Twilight becomes afraid of appearing to show off and quickly makes an excuse to leave the scene.

 After the show ends, Snips and Snails pester Trixie for more details about her encounter with the ursa major, but she dismisses them due to exhaustion.
 When Spike tells the two colts they shouldn't believe Trixie's story unless they witness such a feat themselves, Snips gets an idea that leads him and Snails to venture into the Everfree Forest.
 They accidentally awaken what they believe to be an ursa major and provoke the massive bear-like creature into chasing them back toward Ponyville.
 The creature turns out to be an ursa minor—smaller than an ursa major but still enormous and dangerous.

-Trixie attempts to stop the rampaging beast but is unable to do so, and admits she fabricated her story about defeating an ursa major.
+Trixie attempts to stop the rampaging beast but is unable to do so, and admits that she fabricated her story about defeating an ursa major.
 With the creature threatening the town and its residents, Twilight uses her magic to create a soothing lullaby by blowing wind through cattail reeds, then levitates a water tower and fills it with milk from a nearby barn to feed the creature.
 After the ursa minor falls asleep, Twilight magically carries it back to its cave in the Everfree Forest.
 Her friends reassure her that she should be proud of her talents and that using them to help others isn't showing off, while Trixie refuses to acknowledge Twilight's superior abilities and flees town in a cloud of smoke.